-3. Notice and Notice Period (cont.)
-When the wishes of the service user and their representative are consistently in conflict, for example if the service user wishes to spend more time in the communal lounge with the other residents and the representative insists that the service user should spend their time in their own room; or if the service user wishes to have a glass of sherry or wine with their lunch or supper (provided it is not jeopardising a treatment), and their representative maintains that the service user should not have any alcohol.
+4. Notice and Notice Period (cont.)
+When there is systematically inappropriate behaviour during visits such as being under the influence of alcohol; inappropriate talk / comments when addressing the staff (i.e. racial, sexual, etc.); verbal and or other form of abuse aimed at the staff; and / or When staff is systematically treated inappropriately and in breach of the home's equality policy and procedure by resident's and / or his or her family, friends and / or representatives; and / or When the wishes of the service user and their representative are consistently in conflict, for example if the service user wishes to spend more time in the communal lounge with the other residents and the representative insists that the service user should spend their time in their own room; or if the service user wishes to have a glass of sherry or wine with their lunch or supper (provided it is not jeopardising a treatment), and their representative maintains that the service user should not have any alcohol.
 In this home, the wishes of the service user are always respected and his or her wishes are always considered first before the wishes of any other person involved (even when the person has diagnosis of Dementia, the person still may be able to make some decisions if not all).
-PART 3 4.
+PART 3 5.
 After Death Losing a loved one is a difficult time and staff and management, always make every effort to ensure that any practical matters (such as removing residents' possessions) are dealt with compassion and sensitivity.
 The home cannot take possession or admit another person in the room of the deceased resident until all belongings are removed.
 And therefore: a) Where the resident was self - funded the home: i. will charge 90% of the fee per day paid prior to death until belongings are removed from the room up to maximum of 10 days after the date of death, whichever is sooner, for example if belongings are removed in 3 days, then the home will charge 90% of fees for 3 days; ii. if the representative is unable to remove belongings within 10 days, then the representative must inform the home and inform as to when belongings will be removed. iii.
 If belongings are not removed within 10 days, then the home will charge 100% (full) fee per day paid prior to death up to maximum of additional 5 days after the date of death. iv.
 If belongings are not removed after the additional 5 days (in total 15 days), then the home will remove all belongings from the room and store them for no longer of 7 days; and v.
 Charge £30 per day if the belongings are small items such as clothing, ornaments, picture. vi.
 Charge £50 per day if the belongings are larger items such as armchair, recliner chair, chest of draws, desk, TV, etc. vii.
-Representatives may wish to discuss with the manager or deputy manager if the home would dispose of the belongings, in which case the charge for small items will be £30 and for larger items the representative will be invoiced for the cost of disposal; or viii.
-Representatives may wish to discuss with the manager or deputy manager if they wish to donate some larger items to the home. b) Where the resident was partly funded by Local Authority where the contract between the home and the Local Authority states that care will be funded two days after the date of death and no later, the home: i. has no choi
+Representatives may wish to discuss with the manager or deputy manager if the home would dispose of the belongings, in which case the charge for small items will be £30 and for larger items the representatives may wish to discuss with the manager or deputy manager if they wish to donate some larger items to the home.